 The day my life changed FOREVER…

 The grieving process was something I didnt think about much until December, 31 2010-a day I will NEVER forget.
 I was outside hanging with kids in the neighborhood when my uncle called.
 Why was he calling?
 What could he possibly want?
 We didn’t talk on the phone that often.
 “Your mom wants you go come home now!”
 Huh?
 Why do I have to come home now when it’s only 6pm?
 It wasn’t even dark out.
-I was so upset with my mom for wanting me home so soon (I was very sheltered, so getting out was exciting for me) but what really shocked me was seeing my uncle in the car because he usually doesn’t go to treatments with her.
+My mom made me so upset because of wanting me home so soon.
+Since I was very sheltered growing up, getting out the house was exciting for me.
+The shocker was seeing my uncle in the car because he usually doesn’t go to treatments with her.

 My shock quickly turned to fear…

 I quickly became scared+frightened because I could see my mom didn’t feel good.
 I knew she had dialysis that day, but what I didn’t know had passed out in the parking lot after having her treatment.
 We didn’t make it into the house long before my something else happened and I frantically called 911.